rskwiat/robertskwiat.com/readme.md

-# Personal Website 2016 Edition
+# Personal Website 2016.2 Edition

+Refactoring, code + cleanup with adding in and removing features such as eslint.

 ## Isomorphic React + Express